 The Buyer Universe

-Across the board, private equity groups, public companies, and other post-acute providers stepped up their involvement in acquiring agencies, with private equity of one type or another taking the lion’s share of activity.
+Across the board, private equity groups, public companies, and other post-acute providers stepped up their involvement in acquiring agencies, with a private equity of one type or another taking the lion’s share of activity.
 What is notable is the number of private equity platform investments, increasing from 11 transactions in 2017 to 24 in 2018, a 218% increase.
 While relatively small in absolute numbers compared to public company and PEG add-ons, it signals several years of deal activity ahead, as nearly all of these groups intend to grow by acquisition over the next 3-7 years.

 We expect 2019 will be another active year for M&A. However, most of the growth will come from hospice and private duty home care, and for similar reasons.
 Both have seen a jump in private equity platform investments in 2018, which will spur on add-on investments.
 Both are also fairly under-regulated, at least compared to home health.
 And both are targets of the well-funded traditional home health-dominant operators, all looking to offer a coordinated care-in-the-home solution to the senior populations they serve.